 There is identified interest and support for the outcome of this project from individuals

-affiliated with the following: 1) leading industry support and research groups, 2) Silicon manufacturers, 3) Medical device and equipment manufacturers, 4) Automotive devise and equipment manufacturers, 5) Environmental, Energy, and Consumer electronics equipment and manufacturers.
+affiliated with the following: 1) Medical device and equipment manufacturers, 2) Automotive OEMs and equipment manufacturers, 3) Environmental, Energy, and Consumer electronics equipment and manufacturers.
+4) leading industry support and research groups.
+5) Silicon manufacturers.

 Compatibility

-802.1AC, and IEEE 802.1Q.
+Each proposed IEEE 802 LMSC standard should be in conformance with IEEE Std 802, IEEE 802.1AC, and IEEE 802.1Q.
 If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with IEEE 802.1 WG prior to submitting a PAR to the Sponsor.

 Will the proposed standard comply with IEEE Std 802, IEEE Std 802.1AC and IEEE Std 802.1Q?

-NO.
+YES.

 If the answer to a) is no, supply the response from the IEEE 802.1 WG.

-The amendment will comply with IEEE Std 802, but it cannot comply with IEEE Std 802.1Q and IEEE Std 802.1AC, because IEEE Std 802.15.6 uses 64-bit MAC addresses.

 The review and response are not required if the proposed standard is an amendment or revision to an existing standard for which it has been previously determined that compliance with the above IEEE 802 standards is not possible.
 In this case, the CSD statement shall state that this is the case.

 Distinct Identity

 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describes why the proposed project is substantially different.

-This new project provides support for dependable medical applications .
+This amendment is unique in its focus on enhanced dependability in HBAN and its extension of the HBAN protocols to VBAN.

 Technical Feasibility

 Each proposed IEEE 802 LMSC standard shall provide evidence that the project is technically feasible within the time frame of the project.
 At a minimum, address the following items to demonstrate technical feasibility: